lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-download-users.md

        >The administrators can customize email messages, that is, logo, description, and footer, using the [Branding](../using/brand-portal-branding.md) feature.
        >

-    * To apply a [custom image preset to the asset and its renditions](../using/brand-portal-image-presets.md#applyimagepresetswhendownloadingimages), enable the **[!UICONTROL Dynamic Rendition(s)]** checkbox.
+    * To apply a [custom image preset to the asset and its renditions](../using/brand-portal-image-presets.md#applyimagepresetswhendownloadingimages), select the **[!UICONTROL Dynamic Rendition(s)]** check box.
 Specify custom image preset properties (size, format, color space, resolution, and image modifier) to apply the custom image preset while downloading the asset and its renditions.
-To download only the dynamic renditions, disable the **[!UICONTROL Asset(s)]** checkbox.
+To download only the dynamic renditions, clear the **[!UICONTROL Asset(s)]** check box.

       ![](assets/dynamic-rendition.png)